-3.12.
-The school will not contribute to any household expenses incurred while pupils learn remotely, e.g. heating, lighting, or council tax.
+Our school will not contribute to any household expenses incurred while pupils learn remotely, e.g. heating, lighting, or council tax.

-3.13.
-The school will provide guidance and support where it can with gaining free additional data.
+Our school will provide guidance and support where it can with gaining free additional data.
 Please speak to the teacher or Family Liaison officer when they phone to have regular catch up with family.

-3.14.
-The school will not reimburse any costs for travel between pupils' homes and the school premises.
+Our school will not reimburse any costs for travel between pupils' homes and the school premises.

-3.15.
-The school will not reimburse any costs for childcare.
+Our school will not reimburse any costs for childcare.

-3.16.
-If a pupil is provided with school-owned equipment, the pupil and their parent / carer will sign and adhere to the school's Online Safety/Acceptable Use Agreement prior to commencing remote learning.
+If a pupil is provided with school-owned equipment, the pupil and their parent / carer will sign and adhere to our school's Online Safety/Acceptable Use Agreement prior to commencing remote learning.

-4. Online safety
+Online safety

-This section of the policy can be read in conjunction with the school's Online Safety Policy and school closure arrangement for Safeguarding and Child Protection
+This section of the policy can be read in conjunction with Our school's Online Safety Policy and school closure arrangement for Safeguarding and Child Protection

-4.1.
 Below are some key aspects to consider when delivering virtual lessons, especially where webcams are involved:

-- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms specified by senior managers and approved by our IT network manager / provider to communicate with pupils - Staff should record, the length, time, date and attendance of any sessions held. - Ensure they can be seen on the camera at all times. - Be situated in a suitable 'public' living area within the home with an appropriate background 'private' living areas within the home, such as bedrooms, are not suggested during video communication.
+- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms specified by senior managers and approved by our IT network manager / provider to communicate with pupils - Staff should record, the length, time, date and attendance of any sessions held. - Ensure they can be seen on the camera at all times. - Be situated in a suitable 'public' living area within the home with an appropriate background - 'private' living areas within the home, such as bedrooms, are not suggested during video communication.
 Wherever possible the background should be blurred. - Maintain the standard of behaviour expected in school. - Use the necessary equipment and computer programs as intended. - Not record, store, or distribute video material without permission.
-Teacher should make it clear at the start of the session that 'the session is being recorded to make sure that everyone is safe.'

-- Ensure they have a stable connection to avoid disruption to lessons. - Always remain aware that they are visible.
+Teacher should make it clear at the start of the session that 'the session is being recorded to make sure that everyone is safe.' - Ensure they have a stable connection to avoid disruption to lessons. - Always remain aware that they are visible.

-4.2.
-The school will risk assess the technology used for remote learning prior to use and ensure that there are no privacy issues or scope for inappropriate use.
+Our school will risk assess the technology used for remote learning prior to use and ensure that there are no privacy issues or scope for inappropriate use.

-4.3.
-The school will ensure that all school-owned equipment and technology used for remote learning has suitable anti-virus software installed, can establish secure connections, can recover lost work, and allows for audio and visual material to be recorded or downloaded, where required.
+Our school will ensure that all school-owned equipment and technology used for remote learning has suitable anti-virus software installed, can establish secure connections, can recover lost work, and allows for audio and visual material to be recorded or downloaded, where required.

-4.4.
-The school will communicate to parents /carers via letter or email about any precautionary measures that need to be put in place if their child is learning remotely using their own/family-owned equipment and technology, e.g. ensuring that their internet connection is secure.
+Our school will communicate to parents /carers via letter or email about any precautionary measures that need to be put in place if their child is learning remotely using their own/family-owned equipment and technology, e.g. ensuring that their internet connection is secure.

-5. Safeguarding
+Safeguarding

-5.1.
-This section of the policy will be linked in conjunction with the school's Safeguarding and Child Protection Policy which has been updated to include safeguarding procedures in relation to remote working.
+This section of the policy will be linked in conjunction with Our school's Safeguarding and Child Protection Policy which has been updated to include safeguarding procedures in relation to remote working.

-5.2.
 The Headteacher, as DSL, will identify 'vulnerable' pupils (pupils who are deemed vulnerable or are at risk of harm) via risk assessment prior to the period of remote learning.